simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Creating-Surveys/Creating-Surveys.md

 either using the built-in `NSSecureCoding` support, or another format appropriate for your application.

 If your task can produce file output, the files are generally referenced by an `ORKFileResult` object and they are placed in the output directory that you set on the task view controller.
-After you complete a task, one implementation might be to serialize the result hierarchy into the output directory, zip up the entire output directory, and share it.
+After you complete a task, one implementation might be to serialize the result hierarchy into the output directory, compress the entire output directory, and share it.

 In the following example, the result is archived with `NSKeyedArchiver` on successful completion.
-If you choose to support saving and restoring tasks, the user may save the task, so this example also demonstrates how to obtain the restoration data that would later be needed to restore the task.
+If you choose to support saving and restoring tasks, the user may save the task.
+This example also demonstrates how to obtain the restoration data that would later be needed to restore the task.